aparajb/Advanced_Bot_Works_Sensors/README.md

 ## Summary

-This is a library is utilised by all of the sensors manufactured by [Advanced Bot Works] (https://advancedbotworks.com).
+This is a library is utilised by all of the sensors manufactured by [Advanced Bot Works](https://advancedbotworks.com).
 As per the description on our website, we have open-sourced all of the code the runs on the sensors.
 The program that runs on the Sensors can be found in this library and may be edited to help with specific scenarios.
 The chips in all of the sensors emulate a Spike Prime Colour Sensor and send relevant data across the RED, Green and Blue (RGB) channels.

 The code that runs on each sensor can be found in the "examples" folder.